Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • Business communication skills (written and oral);

-• Efficiency in finding information;
+• Efficiency in searching for information;

 • Planning;

-• Purchasing experience;
+• Procurement experience;

 • Sales analysis;